fasaxc/kubernetes/docs/getting-started-guides/ubuntu-calico.md

 We need to NAT traffic that has a destination outside of the cluster.
 Cluster-internal traffic includes the Kubernetes master/nodes, and the traffic within the container IP subnet.
 A suitable masquerade chain would follow this pattern below, replacing the following variables:
 - `CONTAINER_SUBNET`: The cluster-wide subnet from which container IPs are chosen.
 Run `ETCD_AUTHORITY=127.0.0.1:6666 calicoctl pool show` on the Kubernetes master to find your configured container subnet.
 - `KUBERNETES_HOST_SUBNET`: The subnet from which Kubernetes node / master IP addresses have been chosen.
 - `HOST_INTERFACE`: The interface on the Kubernetes node which is used for external connectivity.
-The above example uses `eth0`

 ```
 sudo iptables -t nat -N KUBE-OUTBOUND-NAT